knorrkator/mysql/README.md

 Usage
 -----

-To create the image `tutum/mysql`, execute the following command on the tutum-mysql folder:
+To create the image `knorrkator/mysql`, execute the following command on the knorrkator-mysql folder:

-        docker build -t tutum/mysql 5.5/
+        docker build -t knorrkator/mysql 5.5/

 To run the image and bind to port 3306:

-        docker run -d -p 3306:3306 tutum/mysql
+        docker run -d -p 3306:3306 knorrkator/mysql

 The first time that you run your container, a new user `admin` with all privileges will be created in MySQL with a random password.
 To get the password, check the logs